hove-io/navitia/documentation/rfc/autocomplete.md

-If *search_type=1*, we start by removing unwanted results: we keep the N results with the best *quality* where N is the number of result want.
+If *search_type=1*, we start by removing unwanted results: we keep the N results with the best *quality* where N is the number of result wanted.

 The results are sorted by type, with the following order:
   - network